dominic-r/patterns/README.md

 ## 🤖 Automation (GitHub Workflow)
 - **🕛 Daily Updates** – GitHub Actions fetch the latest OWASP CRS rules every day.
 - **🔄 Auto Deployment** – Pushes new `.conf` files directly to `waf_patterns/`.
+- **📦 Release Automation** – Automatically creates a new release with pre-generated configurations.
 - **🎯 Manual Trigger** – Updates can also be triggered manually.

 ---